-The alarms will be active while the instrument is in the Control mode.
+The alarms will be active while the instrument is in the Operation mode (Recorder) or Control mode (Recording Controller).
 Relay and solid state relay drivers can be assigned to provide output capability for the alarm functions.

-The alarm value (Process deviation or bandwidth) is selected in the Tune mode.
+The alarm value (Process, deviation, or bandwidth) is selected in the Alarm Set mode (Recorder) or Tune mode (Recording Controller).